 Bryan Burton, Ryan Hilbert, Vince Rubio, Andy Piercefield, Mike Butler, and Kyle Ross, City of Columbus Public Works

 Advantage Signs & Graphics

 Mark Jones and Casey Ritz, City of Columbus Parks Department

 Michael Van Valkenburgh and Stanley Saitowitz’s Mill Race Park is located in the floodplain that was the site of the Mooney Tannery in the 19th century and later the area was known to locals as “Death Valley.”
 The area first became a park in the 1960s.
 In 1993, landscape architect Van Valkenburgh completed a redesigned park that honored the site’s heritage and ecology while looking to the future.
 The Round Lake acts as the visual center to the water-dominated composition.
 Saitowitz designed the architectural elements, including an Observation Tower offering a view of Columbus’ downtown architecture.

 Dream the Combine is the creative practice of artists and architects Jennifer Newsom and Tom Carruthers.
 They create site-specific installations exploring metaphor, imaginary environments, and perceptual uncertainties that cast doubt on our known understanding of the world.
 They are winners of the 2018 MoMA PS1 Young Architects Program for their installation Hide&Seek, and have published widely, including features in Metropolis Magazine, Architectural Record, The New York Times, Dezeen, The Architects Newspaper, Architect Magazine, Archinect, and Log.
-Jennifer Newsom is an Assistant Professor at the University of Minnesota School of Architecture.
-Tom is co-owner of Jacobsson Carruthers, a metal fabrication studio in Minneapolis.
+Jennifer Newsom and Tom Carruthers are respectively Assistant Professor and Assistant Professor of the Practice in the Department of Architecture at Cornell University's College of Architecture, Art, and Planning (AAP).